haithamabass/haithamabass/README.md

 </br>
 </br>

-#### **I'm a self-taught developer looking to start a career creating online apps and services.**
+#### **I'm a back-end developer.**

-Hello, my name is Haitham, and for a long time I've been captivated with the concept of constructing anything from scratch or fixing it, and if I didn't know how I'd keep trying to figure it out.
-I'm passionate about the big picture down to the pixel ,so programming has been a  natural match for me.
+Hello, my name is Haitham, and for a long time I've been captivated by the concept of constructing anything from scratch or fixing it, and if I didn't know how, I'd keep trying to figure it out.
+I'm passionate about the big picture down to the pixel, so programming has been a natural match for me.

 During the quarantine, I had the opportunity to focus on it and improve my life.
 When I first started learning programming, I became intrigued with backend development using (.NET) and the C# language, so my goal is to learn more and more about backend web development and eventually enter the field.

-:mortar_board:	I have a bachelor's degree in business administration , 4 years of experience working in the real estate industry and
+:mortar_board:	I have a bachelor's degree in business administration, 4.5 years of experience working in the real estate industry and
-6 month as a Dispatch - Logistics Coordinator in the freight pick up/delivery industry.
+6 months as a Dispatch - Logistics Coordinator in the freight pick up/delivery industry.
 </br>

 ## 💼 Technical Skills